martinbjeldbak/Shotta/README.md

 > [!IMPORTANT]
 > This has only been tested in WoW Classic, but it should work in all client versions

+## Shotta Discord
+Head over to our Shotta Discord server https://discord.gg/MHqGRpZxbB.
+Come share your best screenshots, tell us about your suggestions, or just chat!

 ## Features

 Ever wished you had more pictures of your adventures throughout Azeroth and